Aligned-Design/aligned_postd_1125/docs/DESIGN_SYSTEM.md

-# Aligned-20AI Design System
+# POSTD Design System

+> **Status:** ✅ Active – This is an active reference for POSTD design system.
+> **Last Updated:** 2025-01-20

-Complete reference for the Aligned-20AI design system, including colors, typography, spacing, animations, and component guidelines.
+Complete reference for the POSTD design system, including colors, typography, spacing, animations, and component guidelines.

 ## Table of Contents